2019 Bougainvillean independence referendum: Negotiations

 Negotiations on the outcome of the referendum began on 17 May 2021.
 Bougainville President Ishmael Toroama, who took over from Momis in 2020, stated his wish to see Bougainville become independent by June 2025.
 Marape for his part cautioned against setting a specific timetable.
 While Marape and his government have recognized the results of the referendum, he has expressed reluctance at granting Bougainville independence for fear it will potentially result in the breakup of the country.
 Toroama warned that anything short of independence was not an option for Bougainville.

 In the meantime, Toroama launched the Independence Ready Mission to prepare the region for independence.
 He expressed hope of obtaining self-government by 2022, a prelude to full sovereignty.
 On 7 July 2021, Toroama and Marape announced that the region will become independent by 2027.
 However, the agreement requires ratification from Papua New Guinea's parliament before the region is granted independence.
 In early December 2021, Toroama appealed for the process to advance, expressing dissatisfaction over the pace of negotiations.
 This led to a joint statement by Marape and Toroama on giving Bougainville independence between 2025 and 2027 via a framework known as the Era Kone Covenant that will detail the constitutional process, seek approval from both Papua New Guinea and Bougainville's cabinets by 31 January 2022, and begin two months later if accepted.
 On 25 February 2022 a commission was sworn in to draft a constitution for Bougainville.
 In April 2022, the Autonomous Bougainville Government and the Government of Papua New Guinea finalised the Era Kone Covenant on the mechanisms by which the Parliament of Papua New Guinea will ratify the referendum results.
 Under the terms of the agreement, the ratification process should begin in 2023 with independence occurring no earlier than 2025 and no later than 2027.
+The Papua New Guinean parliament took up the issue in the 2023 session and the parliamentary committee on Bougainville affairs, which was suspended for the referendum, resumed.

+In April 2024, Papua New Guinea prime minister James Marape stated that his government is preparing to bring forward instruments to implement the referendum results in the Parliament of Papua New Guinea.

+A draft constitution for a Republic of Bougainville was published by the Autonomous Bougainville Government in May 2024.
+There is some contention between the National Parliament and Bougainville.
+The former prefers the required majority of parliamentary voting for acceptance of the creation of an independent State of Bougainville to be two-thirds, while the latter wants it to be a simple majority of 50%.
+In March 2025, the Bougainville Independence Leaders Consultation Forum recommended the date for independence as 1 September 2027.
+In November 2025, the Bougainville Constituent Assembly (BCA) was officially established to lead the constitutional process.
+It will debate and discuss the draft constitution in order to prepare a finalized document for national ratification.